One of the questions you could meet in job interviews is “How is a valuation of a private company done”?

 In deals involving private companies, the focus of negotiations is usually more on a personal level.
 Since the transaction is having less public scrutiny and coverage, the communication is done more on an officer to officer, personal to personal, rather than using government agencies or media.

 Another worry for the seller of a family-held business is the financial stability, financial future of his or her family.
 He or she is usually the head of the family, so, he or she needs to take into account the financial future of everyone else in the family.
-He or she would be conservative in order to avoid mistakes because one mistake might plunge the future of the family in chaos.
+He or she would be conservative in order to avoid mistakes because one mistake might plunge the future of the family into chaos.

 Since the company is close to the owner, he would like to see it grow it the long-term future.
 As such, he would like to see a successor that can do so.
 Ideally, the successor would come from his family.
 But, sometimes external people like external employees, or acquirer private equities would be the successor.

-There are cases that the owner would take lower valuation just so that he could ensure that the right successor would be the one who is capable of growing the company into the long term future.
+There are cases that the owner would take lower valuation just so that he could ensure that the right successor would be the one who is capable of growing the company into the long-term future.

 4. Pre and Post Money Valuations